JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/step_generator/system_prompt.md

 Under the STEP, you need to carry out multiple steps.
 1) Analyse thoroughly the planning stage and bring out in natural language if the output is a <step> or <output>.
 Bring out what the content of the next singular step or output should be.
 REMEMBER: When the task is completed, you need to return a output between the <output> html tags.
 DO NOT ADD ANY STEPS FOR FUTURE AUTOMATION OR CLEANING OR SUSTANIABILITY.
 IF TASK IS COMPLETED, <output> description_of_output </output>
 2) Bring out the best next step according to the analysis.
 Keep the step short, clear and concise.
 The step should then be between the step html tags tags.
+If you can use any entities on the map, let the agent know the exact locations of those entities in your step (i.e <step>Create a burner iron mine to chest at Position (x=11, y = 82))</step>, as the agent did not have that information when it made the plan.
 If the task has been completed judging by the logs, inventory and mining setup, do not output a step but bring out the output of the objective using the output html tags tags

 The API has access to the following entities